laminas/laminas-mvc/doc/book/zend.mvc.routing.md

 #### Deprecated
 This route type is deprecated.
 Use the `Segment` route type.

-The `Wildcard` route type matches all segments of a URI path, like in version 1 of Zend Framework.
+The `Wildcard` route type matches all segments of a URI path, like in version 1 of Laminas.

 ## HTTP Routing Examples